Didcot, Newbury and Southampton Railway: First proposals

-The idea for a railway running north to south through Hampshire stemmed from a proposal for the Manchester & Southampton Railway during the Railway Mania of the 1840s.
+The idea for a railway running north to south through Hampshire stemmed from a proposal for the Manchester and Southampton Railway during the Railway Mania of the 1840s.
 It failed to gain parliamentary approval, largely because of opposition from the Great Western Railway.

-The idea of a direct line linking the manufacturing districts and the South Coast soon inspired another scheme, the Oxford, Southampton, Gosport & Portsmouth Railway, which was generally known as "Bethell's Line" after John Bethell, a solicitor, who was the principal spokesman for the promoters.
+The idea of a direct line linking the manufacturing districts and the South Coast soon inspired another scheme, the Oxford, Southampton, Gosport and Portsmouth Railway, which was generally known as "Bethell's Line" after John Bethell, a solicitor, who was the principal spokesman for the promoters.
 It failed to gain parliamentary approval in May 1846.
 It was intended as a connecting line, but the promoters offered no explanation of how the break of gauge would be dealt with.